wp-plugins/about-me-widget/readme.txt

 So here it is.
 The New King Hell Deluxe About Me Widget Supreme (ymmv)

 !!Note!!
-If you are upgrading to version 2.0 from an older version be sure to copy the old about me text out before upgrading, as the new API creates new values for the title and text in the wordpress database.
+This version is not backwards compatible with versions of wordpress older than 3.1 If you are upgrading to version 2.0 from an older version be sure to copy the old about me text out before upgrading, as the new API creates new values for the title and text in the wordpress database.

 == Installation ==